andriesfilmer/pim/README.md

 - Create a upstream proxy  (zie api/nginx.conf as a example).
 - Create a symlink for photos `cd public/ && ln -s ../upload/ upload`

 ## Reminders by e-mail

 If you want event reminders before each event (default 1 day), you can create a cron.
 Take a look in `api/sendEventReminder.js` and create a crontab.

-If you want birhtdatereminders before each event (default 1 day), you can create a cron.
+If you want birhtdate reminders before each contact (default 1 day), you can create a cron.
 Take a look in `api/sendBirthdayReminder.js` and create a crontab.

 ## Credits